American-Samoa - The 'other' Samoa

 With some fishing boatsUsed to announce school lessonWith palms and great view on the steep mountains

-A bit further after Pago Pago there is an intersection with a road to the left, that leads up to the steep mountain.
-From up there its possible to see the whole harbor of Pago Pago.
+A bit further after Pago Pago, there is an intersection with a road to the left that leads up to the steep mountain.
+From up there, it's possible to see the whole harbor of Pago Pago.

 Viewpoint over Pago Pago harbor

-The distance on google maps looks small, but the road has a lot of curves all along the way.
+The distance on Google Maps looks small, but the road has a lot of curves all along the way.

 Dont drink and drive in American Samoa